Teaching elephants how to dance – Fronteer introduces the Coalition Toolkit

 Phase 00 – Foundation

-Key Success Factor: It is essential to ask the commitment of the core coalition.
-With which people and resources do you participate in phase 01 and 02?
+Key Success Factor: It is essential to ask about the commitment of the core coalition.
+With which people and resources do you participate in phases 01 and 02?

 Timing: 2-4 months